vik-s/quartz/content/projects/newsletter/long form/Understanding Classes of Amplifier Operation.md

 ### Common-Source Class A Amplifier

 Class A amplifiers are ideal for applications where linear amplification is most important, not efficiency.
-One such use-case is the low-noise amplifier (LNA), whose purpose is to amplify the weak signal received from an antenna to a reasonable level for post-processing by the receiver chain.

-When faithful amplification of the input signal is the primary goal, a class A FET amplifier design shown below, is often a common choice.
+A class A FET amplifier design shown below.

 *Insert picture of class A schematic and bias point on IV*